Shmuel Zytomirski: Sending Lublin Jews to extermination in Belzec

 On 16 March 1942, the transports in freight trains from Lublin District to extermination camps began as part of "Operation Reinhard".
 Every day about 1,400 people were sent to the camps.
 The German police and SS people supervised the transports.
 The Selection of the Jews took place in the square adjacent to the municipal slaughterhouse.
 The deportees were led on foot from the Great Synagogue (named after the Maharshal), which served as a gathering place for the deportees.
 Elderly and sick people were shot on the spot.
 The rest were sent to the extermination camps, mainly to Belzec.
 Hundreds of Jews were shot dead in the woods on the outskirts of Lublin.
 A total of about 29,000 Lublin Jews were exterminated during March and April 1942.
 Apparently, among them were Shmuel Zytomirski's wife, mother and two of his sisters – Esther and Rachel – who were murdered then.

 Majdan Tatarski Ghetto

 On 14 April 1942 the transports ended.
-Zytomirski and his son Henio survived the selections of spring 1942, apparently thanks to a work permit (in German: J-Ausweiss) that Shmuel had.
+Zytomirski and his son Henio survived the selections of spring 1942, apparently thanks to a work permit (in German: J-Ausweis) that Shmuel had.
 Along with the rest of the Jews who stayed alive in Lublin, they were transferred to another smaller ghetto that was established in Majdan Tatarski (a suburb of Lublin).
 Between 7,000 and 8,000 people entered this ghetto, although many of them did not have work permits.
 On 22 April, the SS held another selection: about 2,500 to 3,000 people without work permits were taken initially to Majdanek and from there to Krepiec (Krępiec) forest which is about 15 km from Lublin.
 There they were shot to death.